zareldyn/slarp/README.md

 * Server administration tasks usually need the highest privileges.
 * Thus, files of this project are intended to belong to root.

+Be sure to read and understand all this document before running any command.

 ### 1- Get the minimal Docker image on which the SLARP image will be based

 SLARP needs some things that are provided by the project [debian9-workbase](https://gitlab.zareldyn.net/zareldyn/debian9-workbase#debian9-workbase).